osrf/gazebo_tutorials/building_editor/tutorial.md

 * To delete a staircase, either press the `Delete` key while it is selected, or right-click and choose `Delete`.

+> Tip: On the 2D View, staircases are visible on both the level it starts at and the level it ends at.

     [[file:files/edit_stairs.png|640px]]

 ## Edit levels

 * You can choose what level to see in the 2D View from the drop-down list on the top.

-    > Tip: The level currently selected in the 2D View will appear as semi-transparent on the 3D View, all levels below will appear opaque and levels above will be hidden.
+    > Tip: The level currently selected in the 2D View will appear as semi-transparent on the 3D View, all levels below it will appear opaque and levels above will be hidden - but keep in mind it is still part of your building!

 * Double-click the 2D View to open an inspector with level configuration options.
 You can also right-click and choose `Open Level Inspector`.